When Student Restorative Justice Is Definitely NOT Enough

 If parents wish a student to not “get away with it” or to have more happen than just restorative justice, the parents can ask for more punishment.
 If their pleas are not met, they can go higher and higher up the school food chain.

-Parents can also provide the evidence of why restorative justice is not enough, such as showing clear proof of violence or acts that warrant suspension or expulsion under the Education Code.
-They can also report new situations (put it in writing/email) where the student is yet again a victim at the hands of the other student.
+Parents can also provide the evidence of why restorative justice is not enough, such as showing clear proof of violence or acts that warrant suspension or expulsion.
+They can also report new situations (put it in writing/email) where the student is yet again a victim of the other student.

 Student attorney Michelle Ball assists with school discipline issues, suspension removals, and other student problems.
 As a lawyer located in Sacramento, California, she can stretch across the state to San Diego, Tahoe, Marin County, Sonora, Roseville, and many other locations.